WJSoftware/dr-fetch/README.md

 ```

 > [!NOTE]
-> The content type can also be matched passing a regular expression instead of a string.
+> The matching pattern can be a string, a regular expression, or an array of either.
+If this is not sufficient, pass
+> a predicate function with signature `(response: Response, contentType: string) => boolean`.

 Now the fetcher object is ready for use.